 The boss skills are the following:

 The boss does a couple jumps and the last jump is the high jump.
-Once the cast is over, jump to avoid damage.
-Seems to have about 15m range.
+When the Taurus’ last jump is about to land, players can jump to dodge this mechanic.
+Seems to have about a 15m range.

 Melees behind the boss needs to back off when it does the charge.
 It also hits players that aren’t on the mat if they are behind the boss.